 5.5.3.
-Notification of Tax Credit and CBDG-DR Reservation
+Notification of Tax Credit

-The Authority will notify, in writing, to each applicant of an initial reservation of Tax Credits, CDBG-DR funds, or lack thereof.
-The Executive Director of the Authority will sign the letter awarding, or denying, reservation of Tax Credits and CDBG-DR. For successful applicants, the initial reservation letter will specify the preliminary amount of annual tax credits, any additional information and documentation required to adjust said amount to established parameters, and the date by which to submit to the Authority such information and documentation necessary to receive the final allocation.
+The Authority will notify, in writing, to each applicant of an initial reservation of Tax Credits, or lack thereof.
+The Executive Director of the Authority will sign the letter awarding, or denying, reservation of Tax Credits.
+For successful applicants, the initial reservation letter will specify the preliminary amount of annual Tax Credits, any additional information and documentation required to adjust said amount to established parameters, and the date by which to submit to the Authority such information and documentation necessary to receive the final allocation.
 The Initial Reservation Letter will also include:

-5.5.3.1.
-Itemization of adjustments to costs, income, expenses and underwriting assumptions made to the application.
+- 5.5.3.1.
+Itemization of adjustments to costs, income, expenses and underwriting assumptions made to the application. - 5.5.3.2.
+Any deficiency in sources of funds for the project based on the information submitted with the application, and a reasonable time to present additional sources of funds already committed to cover such deficiency, subject to cancellation of the Initial Reservation Letter.

-5.5.3.2.
-Any other documentation specifically required for the CDBG-DR funds reservation as stipulated in the CDBG-DR Gap to LIHTC Program Guidelines.